RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 We have highlighted a few key drivers of our 5 Step plan below, focusing on the elements most pertinent to MFIN investors:

 1. The SEC LAWSUIT is a very big deal, is frightening investors and will hold down the stock price.
+Even with a penalty, resolving it would instantly boost valuation.

-THE BOARD HAS PROTECTED THE PRESIDENT OF MEDALLION FINANCIAL CORP., ANDREW MURSTEIN, RATHER THAN PROTECT STOCKHOLDERS WHO HAVE PAID AN ESTIMATED $7 MILLION¹² TO DEFEND HIM.
+THE BOARD HAS PROTECTED THE PRESIDENT OF MEDALLION FINANCIAL CORP., ANDREW MURSTEIN, RATHER THAN PROTECT STOCKHOLDERS WHO HAVE PAID AN ESTIMATED $8 MILLION¹² TO DEFEND HIM.

 3 OF 8 BOARD DIRECTORS ARE MURSTEIN FAMILY MEMBERS.